-Once we are able more accurately to measure the performance of cloud native applications, we turn to improving performance.
-Therefore, in the second thrust, this proposal introduces new techniques for managing data that are tailored to the usage patterns common in cloud native environments, reducing costs to users while maintaining required levels of data durability.
-Data exchange between individual components has been identified as a frequent bottleneck in cloud native applications, especially those deployed on serverless platforms.

-We propose F3, a file system designed to optimize data exchange in serverless platforms.
-F3 introduces new methods for handling ephemeral data and modifications to a serverless-scheduling algorithm so that data-locality is considered when scheduling serverless actions.
-These changes help to adapt existing file-based storage options to modern, cloud native applications and use cases.
+Once we can measure the storage performance of serverless applications more accurately, we turn to improving performance.
+We introduce new techniques for managing data that are tailored to the usage patterns common in serverless environments, reducing costs to users while maintaining required levels of data durability.
+To this end, we built F3, a file system designed to optimize data exchange in serverless platforms.
+F3 introduces new methods for handling ephemeral data and modifications to a serverless scheduling algorithm so that data-locality is considered when scheduling serverless actions.
+These changes help to adapt existing file-based storage options to modern, cloud-native applications and use cases.
+F3 improves the performance of intermediate data transfer, increasing throughput by up to $6.5 \times$ and decreasing latency by as much as $2.6 \times$ .

 By introducing new methods for handling ephemeral data, F3 makes a tradeoff between durability and performance.
-It does so by using data stores with higher performance that are less durable, for storing ephemeral data passed between application components.
-We plan to further explore how lower durability storage can be used, trading off durability for (dollar) cost.
-We propose to develop a model that determines the durability level most appropriate for an application and its data.
-We plan to introduce an application architecture that utilizes this model to place data in cheaper storage while still meeting the data's durability requirements, thereby reducing overall costs to users.
+It does so by using higher performance but less-durable data stores for ephemeral data passed between application components.
+We further explore how lower-durability storage can be used, trading off durability for (dollar) cost.
+We have developed a mathematical model, called Storage Durability Cost Model (SDCM), that determines the durability level most appropriate for an application and its data.
+Additionally, we introduce an application architecture that utilizes this model to place data in cheaper storage while still meeting the data's durability requirements, thereby reducing overall costs to users.
+We show how SDCM can reduce storage costs by up to $3 \times$ .

-Cloud native environments offer significant benefits over more traditional host virtualization based cloud environments.
-Many of these benefits are driven by the adoption of FaaS and SaaS platforms that provide features such as on-demand computing, fine grained resource allocation and billing, and quick and easy deployments.
-Therefore, it is our thesis that to fully realize these benefits, new performance measurement techniques and efficiency approaches to data handling are required.
+In sum, serverless environments offer significant benefits over more traditional virtual-machinebased cloud environments.
+However, the workload characteristics of serverless environments differ in significant ways from other kinds of cloud environments.
+Therefore, it is our thesis that to fully realize the benefits of serverless computing, new performance measurement techniques and approaches to data management are required.